hlab-design-analysis/SIMPLE/README.md

   <img src="https://github.com/hlab-design-analysis/SIMPLE/blob/dev/Simulators/Simulator2_SIMPLE/results_SIMPLE/Simulation4/flowPreCompression.png" width="1000" title="hover text">
 </p>

 Two compressions are available: i) "sigmoid", which pushes the fishes to the right, if the right cell is empty, originating a sigmoid shape or "sharp", reassinging fishes to cell to obtain the sharpest shape possible.
-These are respectively shown below.
+These are respectively shown below (note that a zoomed portion i.e. only the left extreme of the flow is shown).

 <p align="center">
   <img src="https://github.com/hlab-design-analysis/SIMPLE/blob/dev/Simulators/Simulator2_SIMPLE/results_SIMPLE/Simulation4/flowPostCompression_typesigmoidal.png" width="1000" title="hover text">